Opeka-2201/Cyclist_Face_Recognition/README.md

-# Cyclist Face Recognition - Procyclingstats Photoquiz
+# Cyclist Face Recognition

 ![image](figure/recognition.png)

 This project first intended to automatically play the Photoquiz game on [ProCyclingStats](https://www.procyclingstats.com/quiz.php?s=photo-quiz) by identifying cyclists from their photos.

-It can be used for many other applications and is based on the FAISS and Insightface by crawling the pictures available on the Procyclingstats website.
+It can be used for other applications and is based on the FAISS and Insightface method trained by crawling the pictures available on the ProCyclingStats website.

 ## Prerequisites